-All Swift Leisure Lodges are designed to withstand a snow loading of 1500pa (pascals) - for holiday homes this equates to Grade B as defined by BS EN 1647 section 5.12.
+All Swift Leisure Lodges are designed to withstand a snow loading of 1500pa (pascals).
+This equates to Grade B - see below.
 To withstand this snow loading the following method of supporting the Leisure Lodge when sited must be carried out.